robot-exploration/robot-exploration.github.io/_pages/about.md

 **My research** develops algorithms and systems that enable robots to explore and monitor challenging environments, with a particular focus on underwater environments.
-Basically, we work on the tools that will allow future robots to autonomously study and understand the natural world.
+We work on the tools that will allow future robots to autonomously study and understand the natural world.

 <!-- My PhD research focused on enabling long-term, low-cost underwater navigation (a